beancount/fava/fava/docs/features.md

 ## Documents upload

+One or more documents can be uploaded by drag and drop on account names or Journal rows.

 ### Uploading normal documents

 To store a document in a specific account, just drag and drop the file on the